-Every 21 April, Indonesians commemorate Hari Kartini (Kartini’s Day).
-Usually, female students and teachers in schools dress in Kebaya, and the male students dress in Batik.
-Various competitions, such as fashion show, cooking competition, flower arrangement competition are held to sparks the commemoration.
+All across Indonesia, female students and teachers in schools dress in Kebaya, while the male students dress in Batik.
+Various competitions such as fashion shows, cooking competitions and flower arrangement competitions are held to enliven the commemoration.

 There are more stories behind the commemoration of Kartini Day.
 It’s not just merely celebration.
 Deep beneath the festivity, Kartini Day has been commemorated to remind us that women and men are supposed to be equal.

-Fortunately, when she intent on spreading her feminist spirit, her husband supported her to establish a school for Javanese girls.
+Fortunately, when she was intent on spreading her feminist spirit, her husband supported her to establish a school for Javanese girls.
 With help from the Dutch government, in 1903 she opened her first Indonesian primary school for native girls that did not discriminate based on their social status.
 The school taught girls a progressive, Western-based curriculum.
 To Kartini, the ideal education for a young woman encouraged empowerment and enlightenment.
 She also promoted their lifelong pursuit of education.

-With time this mindset slowly loses its place in people’s mind.
+As time went on, this mindset slowly loses its place in people’s mind.
 More and more modern parents give freedom to their daughters to get higher education, to be career women, and pursue their dream.
 More and more husbands give the freedom to their wives to explore their potential, not only in the office but also in the field of entrepreneurship.
 Are these women not good enough to be wife and mother?
 NO. They still know their responsibilities, they still have time to help their children to do their homework, and they still have time to do domestic chores.
 We can conclude that freedom and equality for women do not necessarily make them forget about their responsibilities.

 Happy Kartini Day!